OneDSix/RconCore/README.md

             // Display the result in the console System.out.println(result);
         } catch (AuthenticationException authe) {
-            // an AuthenticationException will be thrown if the password sent to the server is incorrect throw authe;
+            // An AuthenticationException will be thrown if the
+            // password sent to the server is incorrect throw authe;
         } catch (IOException ioe) {
             // This shouldn't happen unless something went horribly wrong